vmware/vcf-security-and-compliance-guidelines/README.md

 of requirements and effectiveness of implementations.
 You acknowledge that there may be performance or other considerations, and that these examples may make assumptions which may not be valid in your environment or organization.

+## Contact
+The primary maintainer of this repository is Bob Plankers, reachable at bob.plankers@broadcom.com.